tkaryadis/squery-spark/README.md

 # SQuery-spark

-Querying and data processing Clojure library, for Apache-Spark
+Querying and data processing Clojure library, for Apache-Spark, and Delta Lake.

 Clojure is used because
  1. runs on JVM